prajulchauhan/AWS/Solutions/day_2/README.md

 ### Task 2

-> Make LAMP setup with 2 instances in each private subnets.
+> Make LAMP setup with 2 instances as Webservers in each Private Subnets & Databases in Protected Subnets.

 ## For creating LAMP stack, follow the below steps: